Skip to main content

 Installation

-Much like the other packages, @ts-rest/open-api is easy to download, also note if you want to serve a Swagger UI you'll want to download swagger-ui-express for express, or @nestjs/swagger for Nest.
+Much like the other packages, @ts-rest/open-api is easy to download.
+If you also want to serve a Swagger UI, you'll want to download swagger-ui-express for express or @nestjs/swagger for Nest.

 pnpm add @ts-rest/open-api